minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 analyze distinct roll-call votes and a rather restricted policy setting
 @kang2015 @stratmann-1991[p.607] @chappell.

-Moreover, Stratmann critisises that most studies done in the field lack a convincing identification strategy to determine the causal relationship between legislative voting behavior and campaign contributions.
+Moreover, Stratmann criticizes that most studies done in the field lack a convincing identification strategy to determine the causal relationship between legislative voting behavior and campaign contributions.
 One significant problem is from the possibility of reverse causation, "meaning that while contributions